-Independent observers reported that the labor ministry did not strictly enforce safety laws, except when accidents highlighted noncompliance.
+Independent observers reported that the Labor Ministry did not strictly enforce safety laws, except when accidents highlighted noncompliance.
 It investigated work accidents when it received reports.
 The number of inspectors was generally sufficient to deter violations.
+Penalties were sufficient to deter violations.